 What exactly is the Fed Put?

 A put is a an options contract that allows its owner to sell an underlying security (or index value) to a counter-party for a pre-determined price within a specified time frame.
-It is commonly used as a form of insurance for someone owning stocks that ensures in the event of a market downturn they will be able to sell their stock to someone at a set price.
+It is commonly used as a form of insurance for someone owning stocks that guarantees that in the event of a market downturn they will be able to sell their stock to someone at a set price.
 In other words the owner can “put” the stock to someone else.

 Lets say that on the way home from a cocktail party Johnny Investor gets a tip from his Uber driver that SureThing.com stock is….a sure thing, it can’t miss.
 Well Johnny is a little skeptical, but he doesn’t want the train to leave the station without him so he steps up and buys a 1,000 shares of SureThing.com which is currently trading at 100.
 Billy now has a $100,000 “investment.”
 Johnny however becomes worried about the market, but he believes in SureThing.com and does not want to sell out and miss the party.